-In their comments, both to ARB and EPA, NMMA cites potential problems with catalyst durability and performance in salt water environments as an unresolved issue.
-Salt water applications of TWCs will pose some different challenges for catalysts compared to fresh water systems, but MECA believes that these challenges can be met with proper catalyst design and integration on the marine engine.
-TWCs in the automotive environment are designed to deal with a variety of potential catalyst poisoning agents (e.g., calcium, magnesium, phosphorus, and heavy metals from motor oils or exhaust component scale) that are present in the exhaust stream, as well as frequent exposure to condensate as the exhaust gases cool following engine shutdown.
+In comments, both to ARB and EPA submitted as part of the EPA waiver hearing on ARB's sterndrive/inboard marine engine standards, NMMA cited potential problems with catalyst durability and performance in salt water environments as an unresolved issue.
+Salt water application of TWCs will pose some different challenges for catalysts compared to fresh water systems, but MECA believes that these challenges can be met with proper catalyst design and integration on the marine engine.
+And, in fact, MECA is participating in the salt water portion of the ARB/EPA/NMMA test program through the supply of catalysts similar to those used successfully in the fresh water phase of the program.
+TWCs in the automotive environment are designed to deal with a variety of potential catalyst poisoning agents (e.g., calcium, magnesium, phosphorus, and heavy metals from motor oils or exhaust component scale) that are present in the exhaust stream, as well as frequent exposure to condensate as the exhaust gases cool following engine shut-down.
 Catalyst design features used in automotive TWCs (e.g., thermally stable, high surface area support materials and promoters) can also be used in TWCs designed for marine applications to minimize catalyst deactivation mechanisms associated with condensation, poison accumulation on the catalyst, or exposure to salt water.
 Manifold designs, similar to those used in the CARB/MECA/NMMA demonstration test program, can also minimize or eliminate ingestion of salt water into TWCs used on marine engines.
 It is MECA's understanding that at least one manufacturer of personal watercraft (PWC) is already supplying some models with TWCs with no restrictions on the use of these catalyst-equipped PWCs in salt water.

 In closing, MECA believes that TWC technology based on automotive applications can provide a durable, high performance solution for controlling HC and NOx emissions from sparkignited, inboard and sterndrive marine engines.
-The ability to meet CARB's 2007-2009, 5 g/kW-hr HC+NOx emission standard for these marine engines was clearly demonstrated with the use of available TWC technology in the CARB/NMMA/MECA test program.
+The ability to meet CARB's 5 g/kW-hr HC+NOx emission standard for these marine engines was clearly demonstrated with the use of available TWC technology in the CARB/NMMA/MECA fresh water test program.
 Concerns with applications in salt water can be met with available TWC design and system integration engineering principles.
-MECA members are committed to work with the marine industry to provided proven emission solutions to meet California's emission standards.
+MECA members are committed to work with the marine industry to provide proven emission solutions to meet California's emission standards.